 NEWS

-EIFL has renewed its agreement with Oxford University Press (OUP) for access to (...)
+EIFL has renewed an agreement with Oxford University Press (OUP) for a further year (...)

-EIFL has renewed its agreement with Cambridge University Press (CUP) for access to (...)
+EIFL has renewed and expanded its agreement with World Scientific for one year, (...)

 BLOG